balcilar/GCNNCourseCodes/README.md

 # GCNN Course Codes

-This repository is the supplementary material for Graph based Machine Learning Course in University of Rouen Normandy, at LITIS Lab.
+This repository is the supplementary material for Graph Analysis Course in University of Rouen Normandy, at LITIS Lab.

 We are tackling with Multi-Graph graph classification problem.
 ENZYMES dataset consist of 600 graphs, needs to be classified into 6 group.
 The dataset is balanced.
 So we have 100 graph for each class.
 Although in original dataset, the nodes have 18 extra continious features in addition to three lenght one-hot coding node types, we do not use those continious features in that project in order to measure performance under using just node labels.